ARTCvan/server-staffhandbook/README.md

 >
 > ?ban <@6921234567287397920> Broke rules 3 times.

+If for any reason, you need to lock a channel down, use ?lock, followed by #channel-name, **optional** an amount of time, then a reason.
+Example would be:

+> ?lock #test-channel 1h Too much spam in this channel

+And if you need to lock the entire server for certain reasons (raid or similar), use ?lockdown, **optional** an amount of time, then a reason.
+Example would be:

+> ?lockdown Raid was incomming, please refain from entering VC.

+To end a lockdown, do ?lockdown end, **optional** a reason.
+Example would be

+> ?lockdown end Everything is now fine.

 Do note that these commands work everywhere on the server, and don't work on people above Moderator.
 You can not do this to a role either, and you should always give a reason to the action you done.